m0t9/SAR/README.md

 ## Installation

+You should download and unzip this repository to desired folder, open it.

 #### For Windows users
-* First of all, you need to install the adb drivers via `DriverInstaller.msi`.
+* You need to install the adb drivers via `DriverInstaller.msi`.
 Just launch it.

 #### For Linux users
 * You should install adb on your PC using `sudo apt install adb` command in terminal.